Mountaineers vs. Terrapins: First Round Betting Trends, Record ATS, Home/Road Splits

 - This season, West Virginia has won 14 of its 15 games, or 93.3%, when favored by at least -140 on the moneyline.

-- The Mountaineers have a 58.3% chance to win this game based on the implied probability of the moneyline.
+- West Virginia has a 58.3% chance to win this game based on the implied probability of the moneyline.

 West Virginia vs. Maryland Over/Under Stats